microsoft/dstoolkit-genai-shap/README.md

 - is_a_question_about_artistic_or_creative_processes
 - is_a_question_related_to_business_or_startup_strategies

 > Currently, there are two types of features supported: **boolean** and **list of strings**.
-The goal is to be able to capture the characteristics of the different user queries in a way that can be easily interpretable by a human, and at the same time these features should be able to be engineered to be used as regressors for the blac-box regression models.
+The goal is to be able to capture the characteristics of the different user queries in a way that can be easily interpretable by a human, and at the same time these features should be able to be engineered to be used as regressors for the black-box regression models.

 Then, ***GAISHAP*** also includes another utility to automatically fill out the values for each user input for each feature.